-Hard water is caused by calcium and magnesium that is dissolved in water.
-Most homes have hard water, whether it is supplied by a private well or a municipality.
+Calcium and magnesium dissolved in water are what create hard water.
+Whether it is supplied by a private well or a municipality, most homes in Minnesota have hard water.
 In many cases, homeowners don’t realize they have hard water or the constant and expensive harm it causes.

 Many mistake the telltale signs of hard water and blame the problems on inadequate cleaners and detergents and poor performing appliances.
 Or they resign themselves to the fact that these problems are simply a way of life.
 Hard water can cause dry skin and hair, bathtub ring, spots on glass and silverware, dull, dingy clothing, disappointing performance and a shortened life expectancy of water-using appliances.
 Many consumers don’t realize how much time, money and energy are spent fighting the hard water battle.

-Murky, cloudy or grayish water is usually caused by dissolved or suspended solids.
-This is also known as “turbidity.”
+Turbidity is murky, cloudy or grayish water usually caused by dissolved or suspended solids.
 Water can become turbid naturally or from land disturbances such as construction, storms, and urban runoff.

 The turbidity of your water can range from low to high.
-But even if your water looks clear, it could still contain a high level of dissolved solids. , We recommend you have your water tested whether it’s turbid or not.
+Even if your water looks clear, it could still contain a high level of dissolved solids.
+We recommend you have your water tested whether it’s turbid or not.
 Based on the results, we’ll recommend appropriate treatment approaches if needed.

 Chlorine Taste and Smell

-Chlorine has been used since the 1850s as a disinfectant to kill harmful bacteria in the water itself or the pipes that transport it.
+Chlorine (bleach is made from chlorine) has been used since the 1850s as a disinfectant to kill harmful bacteria in the water itself or the pipes that transport it.
 It has helped end a number of major threats to public health.
 Although chlorine in water is essential at the treatment plant and in the water distribution system, it is no longer necessary once the water reaches your home.

-Though chlorine is vital for stopping the spread of disease, its benefits come at a price.
+Chlorine is vital for stopping the spread of disease, however, its benefits come at a price.
 It tastes and smells bad.
-Chlorinated water dries skin and hair, fades clothes (bleach is made of chlorine) and can dry out the rubber seals in appliances and toliets, shortening their lives.
+Water containing chlorine dries skin and hair.
+Clothes will fade when washed in chlorinated water.
+Rubber seals in appliances and toilets dry out and break down from chlorine in the water.